semperry/dynamic-react-navlinks/README.md

 **_activeClass_** Prop (optional):

-- The activeClass props works with react-router-dom's NavLink activeClassName prop.
+- The _activeClass_ prop works with react-router-dom's NavLink activeClassName prop.
 - By default, NavLinks come with the "active" className when active.
-- Passing the activeClass props allows you to define a custom name.
+- Passing the _activeClass_ prop allows you to define a custom name.
   > <Route exact path="/" activeClass="active-home-link" component={Home} />
   > Appends "active-home-link" to the element's class list when active, instead of "active"
+  > Output => <a href="/" class="dynamic-nav-link active-home-link"></a>

 _Note: NavLinks here are returned with a className of "dynamic-nav-link".
 The activeClass appends to that class list: "dynamic-nav-link active"._

-### To make new links, simply add a new Route component to your array.
+### To make new links, simply add a new Route component to your Router.

 ### Standard BrowserRouter functionality is persisted.
 Route guards, render props, etc work the same as normal.